 To discuss fee scales for specific assessment types, please contact us.

 Online Assessment Platforms

 BREEAM Infrastructure uses online assessment platforms to record the whole BREEAM Infrastructure assessment process, including evidence to support scores given, reasons for scoping-out questions, scores awarded by the assessor, and the verifier’s comments and amendments.

 On previous versions of BREEAM Infrastructure (Version 4 and Version 5), the Online Assessment Tool was used.
-This is still active for ongoing projects using earlier versions of CEEQUAL.
+This is still active for ongoing projects using earlier versions of BREEAM Infrastructure.

-As of CEEQUAL Version 6, this has been replaced by the BREEAM Projects platform, as part of process of aligning the CEEQUAL and BREEAM standards.
+As of BREEAM Infrastructure Version 6, this has been replaced by the BREEAM Projects platform, as part of process of aligning the BREEAM Infrastructure and BREEAM standards.

 Assessors are given log-in details upon completion of an assessor training course.